nculwell/MathStudy/ProbStats.md

 * Manning and Schütze, *Foundations of Statistical Natural Language Processing*

-  1999.
+  Published 1999.
 Older, but still the other big book in this field.